Jun 22, 2026

 Conclusion

-How much magnesium glycinate should I take daily for heart support?
+How much magnesium glycinate should I take for heart health?

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.